-At some time in our lives we all encounter problems and difficulties that we cannot face on our own.
-We need someone to talk to; someone outside of our usual circle of friends and family; someone who will listen, understand and help us to see a way forward.
+At some time in our lives we all encounter problems or situations that are difficult to face on our own.
+We need someone to talk to; someone outside of our usual circle of friends and family; someone who will listen without judgement, seek to understand and help us to see a way forward.

 I see clients one to one for both short and long term work and have an emphasis on working within the relationship developing trust and growing in honest and real communication.
 This increases their ability to deal with relationships and situations in all the different areas of their lives.